 Should you buy the Hoover H-Handy 700?

 Cordless spot vacuum cleaners are genuinely a great addition to any home.
-When you have a little area of mess to tackle, being able to grab one and quickly tidy up is so much easier than bringing out a full-sized vacuum (cordless or not).
+When you have a little area of mess to tackle, being able to grab one and quickly tidy up is so much easier than bringing out one of top-choice full-sized cordless vacuums.

 Competition is growing in this area, however.
 If you have a Vax ONEPWR vacuum cleaner, then the Vax ONEPWR Cordless Hand Vac comes barebones (no battery), and offers up to 25 minutes of runtime; it also has a bigger bin.
 It’s half the price of the H-Handy 700, making it a bargain for ONEPWR owners.